drkennetz/PrimerTK.github.io/standard_and_multiplex.md

 The all primers file will contain all primers that passed all the applied filters for a given position, for all positions in the file.
 This file will have a tag for each primer pair to indicate how many off-target sites it amplified.
 I have seen cases where the top ranking primer pair actually amplified more off-target than the second ranking primer pair (differences as great as 5 to 0).
 For this case, I go back and look at the penalty in the `primer_dump.txt` file to see if the penalty difference between the two is substantial and if they have similar tm and product gc.
 If the thermodynamics look good between the pair, and one has less off-target than the other, I pick the one with less off-target.

 The top final primers file will display the top ranking primer pair for each position.
+Also, the primer positions in regards to the reference will also be output, as this can be useful to potentially trouble shoot primers that seem like they have failed.

 Lastly, the plate_basename is a simple string that we want our primer plate to be named.
 This step will setup a ready to order file with the forward primers in a plate format and the reverse primers in a plate format.
 The default for these files will be: